 Meridian 180’s role in the world is to create new modes of understanding and investigation.
 We do this by helping break down the barriers of what is “foreign,” whether that is another discipline, another language, another country, or another political point of view.
 As societies around the world become increasingly insular, our members are focused on meaningful collaboration to reach shared global aspirations.

 We develop strategies for preparedness from an interdisciplinary perspective through multilingual exchange, working to cross the divide between the academy, industry, and the public sector.
 The goal is to identify and address gaps in research and response, in areas where response is critically needed.
-Armed with the knowledge that disaster is likely, as in the case of nuclear accidents or economic crises, Meridian has the opportunity to affect change by offering research-based solutions.
+Armed with the knowledge that disaster is likely, as in the case of nuclear accidents or economic crises, Meridian has the opportunity to effect change by offering research-based solutions.

 What Makes Us Different

-They include anthropologists, computer scientists, economists, political scientists, sociologists, healthcare professionals, hackers, and legal experts.
+They include anthropologists, computer scientists, economists, political scientists, sociologists, healthcare professionals, hackers and legal experts.
 They come from 29 countries and more than 380 different professional affiliations.

 Why We Began